 - Nutritional information is provided for guidance only and is not intended as an exact calculation as ingredients vary.

 - Store leftover haggis for up to 3-4 days within the refrigerator.
-Wrap the haggis in parchment paper or kitchen foil or store within a covered container.
+Wrap the haggis in baking paper or kitchen foil or store within a covered container.

 - Or freeze for up to 3-4 months.

 - Leftover haggis can be reheated within a microwave.
-Place slices of haggis onto a microwave safe plate or dish, cover with a piece of microwave safe baking paper, and cook for 1-3 minutes or until piping hot.
+Place slices of haggis onto a microwave safe plate or dish, cover with a piece of microwave safe baking paper or microwave food wrap [pierced a few times], and cook for 1-3 minutes or until piping hot.
 Flip the haggis slices over half-way through reheating.

-- Slices of haggis can be fried on the stove-top and enjoyed as haggis burgers or slices.
+- Slices of haggis can be fried on the stove-top and enjoyed as haggis burgers.

-- Leftover haggis can be added to vegan cheese toasties, sandwiches, salads, crumbled over soups and stews, and stirred through pasta and rice dishes for a flavour boost, added to nachos, used as a pizza topping, and as a filling for stuffed acorn pumpkins, bell peppers, courgettes/zucchini, aubergines/eggplant, large mushrooms and tomatoes.
+- Leftover haggis can be added to vegan cheese toasties, sandwiches, salads, crumbled over soups and stews, and stirred through pasta and rice dishes for a flavour boost, added to nachos, used as a pizza topping, and as a filling for stuffed acorn pumpkins, bell peppers, courgettes, aubergines, large mushrooms and tomatoes.

 - The haggis can be also be crumbled, mixed with a little vegan gravy, and used as a veggie sausage roll filling along with some puff pastry.